thegetty/terracottas/source/views/discussion/discussion-c.md

 Recent studies have examined four hypogea about whose discovery more is known.
-Scanty though these accounts of discovery are, they seem to attest that the statues must were placed inside the tombs in pairs or in any case in multiples of two.
+Scanty though these accounts of discovery are, they seem to attest that the statues were placed inside the tombs in pairs or in any case in multiples of two.
 In particular, eight pieces are thought to originate from Scocchera B hypogeum in Canosa.
 Of these, two are currently in the Musée de la Ville de Rouen (inv.
 1965) and in the National Museum of Copenhagen (inv.
-4995); one is in the Worcester Art Museum (inv.
+4995); one is in the Worcester Art Museum in Massachusetts (inv.
 2008.50); another pair, from the description provided by Cozzi of the actual discovery of the hypogeum, may be those now in the Pushkin Museum of Fine Arts in Moscow (inv.
 II 1⁰ 634 and 635).
 The solitary figure in the Museo Castromediano in Lecce might belong to this